-The National Automotive Sampling System (NASS) - General Estimates System (GES) data are obtained from a nationally representative probability sample selected from all police-reported crashes.
-The data system began operation in 1988.
-To be eligible for the NASS GES sample, a Police Accident Report (PAR) must be completed for the crash, and the crash must involve at least one motor vehicle traveling on a trafficway and must result in property damage, injury, or death.
+The National Automotive Sampling System General Estimates System data are obtained from a nationally representative probability sample selected from all police-reported crashes.
+The data system began operation in 1988 and was sunset on December 31, 2015.
+The Crash Report Sampling System (CRSS) builds on the retiring, long running NASS GES in 2016.
+To be eligible for the NASS GES sample, a police accident report (PAR) must be completed for the crash, and the crash must involve at least one motor vehicle traveling on a trafficway and must result in property damage, injury, or death.

-The NASS GES is directed by the National Center for Statistics and Analysis (NCSA), which is a component of Vehicle Safety (NVS) in NHTSA.
+The NASS GES is directed by the National Center for Statistics and Analysis (NCSA), which is a component of NHTSA.
 The data are obtained by NASS GES data collectors in 60 geographic sites across the United States.
-These data collectors make weekly, biweekly, or monthly visits to approximately 400 police agencies within the 60 sites, where they randomly sample about 50,000 PARs per year (this number may vary from year to year).
+These data collectors make weekly, biweekly, or monthly visits to approximately 400 police agencies within the 60 sites, where they randomly sample about 60,000 PARs per year (this number may vary from year to year).
 During the visit the data collectors compile a list of all qualifying crashes reported since their last visit and then select a sample of these crashes.
 The collectors send copies of the PARs for the selected crashes to the NASS quality control centers for coding.
 No other data are collected beyond the selected PARs-no driver license, vehicle registration, or medical information is obtained.
 To protect individual privacy, no personal information such as names, addresses, specific crash location, etc., is coded.